Sunday Mornings at St. Theodore's

 Because the Gospel, the stories of Jesus’ life and death, are central to our faith, that reading gets special treatment.
 The Gospel book is brought into the middle of the congregation and read by either our Rector or Deacon.
 Everyone stands for this reading and turns and faces the Gospel Book.

-Following the Gospel a sermon is preached, usually by our Rector, Fr.
-Will (but on occasion by our Deacon, John Reese, or a visiting member of the clergy).
+Following the Gospel a sermon is preached, usually by our Rector but on occasion by our Deacon or a visiting member of the clergy.
 The sermon is meant to take what we have heard in the readings and engage those learnings with our current lives.

 After the prayers we say the Confession (the confession is sometimes omitted during celebratory seasons of the year).
 The confession is an opportunity to confess together the ways we have not loved God or others.
 We typically kneel for the confession as a sign of penitence.
-At the conclusion of the confession, Fr.
-Will says the Absolution: words reminding us that God forgives our sins.
+At the conclusion of the confession, the Celebrant says the Absolution; words reminding us that God forgives our sins.

 The Celebrant then bids the Peace.
 This can be a particularly awkward moment for people who are newcomers or visitors.
 What we are doing is ritually enacting our need to be in right relationship with one another before we go to Communion.
 We do that by saying “peace be with you” (or simply "peace") to one another.
 People may shake hands or embrace each other.
 Most Sundays the Peace is a little more exuberant, with people actually leaving their seats to exchange the Peace with more people.
 Don't feel pressured!
 You can just greet the people sitting near you.